tessel/t2-firmware/README.md

 The module ports are not just for modules!
 They can also be used as flexible, simply addressable GPIO pins.

-The pin layout for ports A and B is as follows:
+The pin capabilities for ports A and B are as follows:

 | Port | Pin | Digital I/O | SCL | SDA | SCK | MISO | MOSI | TX | RX | Analog In | Analog Out |
 |------|-----|-------------|-----|-----|-----|------|------|----|----|-----------|------------|